Biomass boiler vs gas boiler: How do the two options compare?

 Biomass boiler vs gas boiler: An overview

 The main advantage with gas boilers is that they burn fuel efficiently.
-However, unlike biomass boilers, they release extra carbon emissions into the atmosphere and thus exacerbate global warming.
+However, unlike biomass boiler fuel, they release extra carbon emissions into the atmosphere and thus exacerbate global warming.

 “A biomass boiler generally uses wood pellets and is deemed as being more or less a carbon neutral appliance, as the C02 created when the appliance is in operation is balanced out by the growing of new plants and trees that absorb C02,” says Martyn Bridges, Director of External Affairs at Worcester Bosch.